KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 ..

     h.
-Modify <NIFI_HOME>/conf/nifi.properties and update the following property.
-This modifies NiFI to use our custom provenance repository to send data to the kylo-services application.
+Modify <NIFI_HOME>/conf/nifi.properties and update the port NiFi runs on.

 .. code-block:: shell

-           nifi.provenance.repository.implementation=com.thinkbiganalytics.nifi.provenance.v2.ThinkbigProvenanceEventRepository

            nifi.web.http.port=8079
 ..

 +-------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Note:**   | If you decide to leave the port number set to the current value you must update the "nifi.rest.port" property in the kylo-services application.properties file.       |
 +-------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-    i.
+    \i.
 There is a controller service that requires a MySQL database connection.
-You will need to copy the MySQL connector jar to a location on the NiFI node.
+You will need to copy the driver jar to a location on the NiFi node.
 The pre-defined templates have the default location set to /opt/nifi/mysql.

-           1. Create a folder to store the MySQL jar in.
+           1. Create a folder to store the driver jar in.

-           2. SCP the /opt/kylo/kylo-services/lib/mysql-connector-java-<version>.jar to the folder in step #1.
+           2. Copy the /opt/kylo/kylo-services/lib/mariadb-java-client-<version>.jar to the folder in step #1.

            3. If you created a folder name other than the /opt/nifi/mysql default folder you will need to update the "MySQL" controller service and set the new location.
-You can do this by logging into NiFi and going to the Controller Services section on the top right.
+You can do this by logging into NiFi and going to the Controller Services section at root process group level.

     j.
 Create H2 folder for fault tolerance.
 If the JMS queue goes down for some reason our custom Provenance library will startup a local H2